shahmirzali49/printing_ffi/README.md

 ### Windows Setup 🪟

-No additional setup is required, as the plugin uses the native `winspool` API included with Windows. 🎉
+No additional setup is required.
+The plugin uses the native `winspool` API and automatically handles initialization of its bundled PDFium library for PDF printing.
+This ensures compatibility with other plugins that also use PDFium (like `pdfrx`) by initializing the library safely on the main application thread.

 ### Linux Setup 🐧